deepbsd/deepbsd.github.io/_posts/2019-11-01-Migrating_Antergos_to_Arch_Linux.markdown

 But there are a few things that still need to happen.
 Here's a recipe for converting your Antergos installation into a working Arch installation:

+1. Logout of you desktop so you see your X display manager login.

-1. Change to multi-user (non-graphical) run level.
+2. Change to multi-user (non-graphical) run level.
     ```
     # systemctl start multi-user.target
     ```
-2. Remove the pamac graphical package manager.
+3. Remove the pamac graphical package manager.
     ```
     # kill -s SIGKILL $(pgrep pamac) && pacman -R pamac
     ```
-3. Remove all antergos packages (if you want a pure Arch installation).
+4. Remove all antergos packages (if you want a pure Arch installation).
     ```
     # pacman -Rddnus $(pacman -Qq | grep antergos)
     ```
-4. Modify /etc/pacman.conf to remove references to Antergos repos.
+5. Modify /etc/pacman.conf to remove references to Antergos repos.
 Just comment out all sections with `[antergos]` or `[antergos-staging]`

-5. Change entries in /etc/os-release (which is a symlink /usr/lib/os-release) over to Arch values
+6. Change entries in /etc/os-release (which is a symlink /usr/lib/os-release) over to Arch values
     ```
     NAME="Arch Linux"
     PRETTY_NAME="Arch Linux"